Emmanueleon/Datascience_JHU/Getting&cleaning_data/README.md

 5. Standing
 6. Laying

-Using its embedded accelerometer and gyroscope, we captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.
+Using its embedded accelerometer and gyroscope, they  captured 3-axial linear acceleration and 3-axial angular velocity at a constant rate of 50Hz.

-## Proyect
+## Proyect objetives
 We should create one R script called run_analysis.R that does the following:

 1. Merges the training and the test sets to create one data set.